DakshataBhende/Internship_Task3/README.md

 ## Final Thoughts

 This task strengthened my foundational skills in vulnerability management and gave me insight into how enterprise security tools help reduce risk through automated detection and proactive remediation.

-> 🧠 *Cybersecurity is not a one-time action, but an ongoing process of identifying, understanding, and mitigating threats.*